-legal framework for haredi men to indefinitely defer military service, was ruled illegal by the High Court of Justice in February.
+legal framework for haredi men to indefinitely defer military service.
+The High

 I would like to say thateven before the High Court ruling

 I had publicly declared that we would replace the Tal Law with a new law